 We all know about Los Angeles, or so we might think.
 It’s the city of Angels, the home of Hollywood with its glamour and it’s stars, the setting for countless TV shows – the place to go shopping, eating and drinking.
 Larger than life, this sprawling metropolis has to be seen to be believed.
 Planning your trip?
-Start with this guide to the best things to do in Los Angeles.
+Start with this guide to the best things to do in Los Angeles, perfect for having a scenic drive in Los Angeles.
+Also, check out this post on getting the bus to Los Angeles.

 It’s hard to know what to expect from a trip to this fascinating city that some people love and others don’t.
 Glamour, sure – we wouldn’t want anything less from the home of America’s film industry but, when you take the time to explore, you’ll find that Los Angeles is a city of many cities with a vibrant and varied culture waiting to be explored.